mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-interactive-viewport.md

 ```

-The plug-in code is very lean, only `LoadRetunCode OnLoad()`{:.language-cs}  needs to be overridden. (<del>In this function a call on line 9 to `RealtimeDisplayMode.RegisterDisplayModes()`{:.language-cs}  with the plug-in itself as parameter ensures the Rhino plug-in loading mechanism checks for display mode implementations</del>.
-With latest Rhino WIP (and what will go into v6)  it is no longer necessary to explicitly call `RegisterDisplayModes()`{:.language-cs} , since that is done automatically. ) With a proper RealtimeDisplayModeClassInfo and RealtimeDisplayMode implementation the new viewport mode will be registered with Rhino.
+The plug-in code is very lean, only `LoadRetunCode OnLoad()`{:.language-cs}  needs to be overridden.
+With a proper RealtimeDisplayModeClassInfo and RealtimeDisplayMode implementation the new viewport mode will be registered with Rhino.
 It'll show up in the viewport mode dropdown list.

 ### Registering with Rhino